Updated February 2020

 In order to drive certain types of large commercial vehicles in the United States, the driver must hold a Commercial Drivers License (CDL).
-Depending on the type of vehicle that you are looking to operate and what you intend to haul, you will either need to obtain a Class A or Class B CDL.
+Depending on the type of vehicle that you are looking to operate and what you intend to haul, you will either need to obtain a Class A or B CDL.

 Class A